sanikamal/computer-vision-cv2/README.md

 5. Eye Tracking
 6. Handwriting Recognition with HOG
 7. Plant Classification
-8. Building an Amazon.com Cover Search
+8. Cover Search
 9. Conclusion

+## OpenCV with Python Blueprints
+## Description
+Edited code examples from the book 'OpenCV with Python Blueprints'.

+## Table of Contents
+1. Filters